 Arcades in Melbourne

-Arcades differ from Laneways.
-They are for pedestrian use only and often feel much more refined with tiled floors and sunlight filtering through the ceiling.
-Rather than urban bars, there are cafes, chocolate shops, artist galleries and boutique clothing stores.
-Furthermore, they aren’t new.
-Two of the oldest arcades, Block Arcade and Royal Arcade, have been around since the late 1800s.
+The arcades in Melbourne differ from Laneways, as they were purposely built for shopping.
+The Melbourne Arcades are for pedestrian use only and exude a refined character with tiled floors and natural sunlight filtering through the glass ceiling.
+In the Melbourne Shopping Arcades, rather than urban bars, there are fancy cafes, extravagant chocolate shops, artist galleries and boutique clothing stores.

 Not all laneways in Melbourne have been converted into trendy enclaves filled with eating and drinking establishments.
 Instead, many of the brick walls of the back alleys have become a place for street artists to share their work.

 Entire laneways are covered in spray paint, stencil work and murals.
 But, it’s not technically graffiti (which is still illegal in the city); they are commissioned works of art.
 Through applications and permits, building owners can offer their walls for painting.
 The Melbourne laneway art features some of the best street art murals in the world.

 The Melbourne laneway graffiti is constantly changing – especially on walls that can be reached without scaffolding.
 When a street art mural is painted over, it is lost forever – but the continually creative nature of street art only enhances the dynamics of the laneways in Melbourne.

 Hosier Lane is the most well-known graffiti Melbourne laneway – and it is seldom void of people.
 Not only are creators – armed with cans of spray paint and stencils – often found on the famous Melbourne art street, but also locals, tourists and tour groups who come to see the current artistic displays.

 Union Lane is another popular graffiti lane in Melbourne – and AC/DC Lane features fantastic Melbourne street art displays, as well.